Modern Slavery Report

 Introduction

-This is KEYENCE CANADA INC.’s (“KEYENCE Canada,” and "we") report on forced labour and child labour under Section 11(1) of the Fighting Against Forced Labour and Child Labour in Supply Chains Act (the “Act”).
-This report covers activities for the financial year ending Feb 29th , 2024 and sets out the steps that KEYENCE Canada has taken and is continuing to take to prevent and reduce the risk that forced labour and child labour are taking place in its supply chain or business.
+This is KEYENCE CANADA INC.'s ("KEYENCE Canada," and "we") report on forced labour and child labour under Section 11(1) of the Fighting Against Forced Labour and Child Labour in Supply Chains Act (the "Act").
+This report covers activities for the financial year ending Feb 28, 2025 and sets out the steps that Keyence Canada has taken and is continuing to take to prevent and reduce the risk that forced labour and child labour are taking place in its supply chain or business.

 Organizational Structure, Activities, and Supply Chain

-KEYENCE Canada is a wholly owned subsidiary of KEYENCE CORPORATION (“KEYENCE”) headquartered in Osaka, Japan.
+KEYENCE Canada is a wholly owned subsidiary of KEYENCE CORPORATION ("KEYENCE"), which is headquartered in Osaka, Japan.
 As a leading supplier of sensors, measuring systems, laser markers, microscopes, and machine vision systems worldwide, KEYENCE is at the forefront of factory automation.
 We strive to develop innovative and reliable products to meet the needs of our customers in every manufacturing industry.1

 KEYENCE has steadily grown since 1974 to become an innovative leader in the development and manufacturing of industrial automation and inspection equipment worldwide.
-Today, KEYENCE serves over 300,000 clients, 240 Offices in 46 countries around the world, where our name stands for innovation and excellence.2 With a global workforce of 10,000+ employees, and Canadian office locations in Mississauga, Windsor in Ontario, as well as Montreal in Quebec, KEYENCE continues to expand its reach and impact.3
+KEYENCE serves over 350,000 clients, with 250 Offices in 46 countries around the world, where our name stands for innovation and excellence.2 3 With a global workforce of over 12,000 employees, and Canadian office locations in Mississauga and Windsor in Ontario, as well as Montreal in Quebec, KEYENCE continues to expand its reach and impact while maintaining a strong focus on upholding human rights.4

 Policies and Due Diligence Processes in Relation to Forced Labour and Child Labour.

-KEYENCE Canada recognizes the importance of respecting human rights as a company, not only in compliance with the laws and regulations of the countries in which we do business, but also in pursuit of high ethical standards.
-Based on this idea, and adhering to international norms such as the United Nations Guiding Principles on Business and Human Rights as well as the International Bill of Human Rights, and ILO Declaration on Fundamental Principles and Rights at Work by International Labour Organization, KEYENCE has developed several policies aimed at actively upholding human rights principles.4 These policies include:
+KEYENCE Canada recognizes the importance of respecting human rights, not only in compliance with the laws and regulations of the countries in which we operate but also in pursuit of high ethical standards.
+We are committed to creating value for society, fostering a culture of compliance, accountability, and inclusion, and ensuring that respect for human rights is integrated into its operations.
+In alignment with international norms such as the United Nations Guiding Principles on Business and Human Rights, the International Bill of Human Rights, and the ILO Declaration on Fundamental Principles and Rights at Work, KEYENCE has developed policies to actively uphold these principles across its business activities.5

 The KEYENCE Code of Conduct explicitly outlines KEYENCE's prohibition of child and forced labour.
 All officers and employees are required to understand and comply with the Code of Conduct in all business activities.
 Compliance with the Code of Conduct is also required for all suppliers (including subcontractors) and partner companies.
 The Code of Conduct also specifies that KEYENCE confirms the age at the time of hire and shall not engage in contracts or any employment agreements with children below the minimum age for employment as stipulated by local labour laws and regulations, or any other applicable local law or regulation.